Go

 After correctly generating reports following the above steps, you'll be ready to move on to the next steps to .

-argument.
-In the example above, the JUnit report would be written to junit.xml
+In the examples above, the JUnit report would be written to junit.xml

 .
 You'll need this path later when configuring automatic uploads to Trunk.